 Alumni & Friends

 USF signed a $1 million partnership with manufacturing services company Jabil to launch the USF Jabil Innovation Institute.
 The institute will be located at the Tampa Bay Technology Incubator (TBTI) at USF Research Park, and will help students and faculty collaborate with the company in developing solutions to critical business and technology issues.
-Read more.
+Read the story.

 During an alumni visit in San Francisco, USF Computer Science and Engineering alum Kishore Bopardikar (’87 MSCS) donated the initial funding necessary to establish Bulls LEAD - a technical leadership initiative and professional development program for engineering students.
 Discover what Bulls LEAD offers engineering students.
+Support Bulls LEAD.

 Norman N. Blankenship Family Scholarship For Engineering

 USF Engineering Advisory Board member Dennis Blankenship ('87 BET) started a scholarship fund in honor of his father who taught him the importance of hard work and the vision for what an engineering education can do.
 Read the Story.
 Donate to the Norman N. Blankenship Family Scholarship For Engineering.